b-vennes/jamstack-blog/_drafts/year-in-review.md

 categories: thoughts
 ---

-When I graduated from university in Sping 2019 I couldn't wait to get into the software industry and start getting my hands on real software projects.
+When I graduated from university in Spring 2019 I couldn't wait to get into the software industry and start getting my hands on real software projects.
 There were so many things I wanted to learn and I wanted to learn them all as soon as I could.
 I was overconfident for certain, but I also know there was a lot I didn't know.
 These are a few of the things I've learned in the last year working on two different teams with two very different dynamics, processes, and roles.

 ### Take Time In Learning A New Skill